When does a physical system compute?: Reversing the modelling relation: prediction and technology

 A theory producing a set of commuting diagrams is not the end of the scientific process.
-Once armed with a `good' physical theory, it is then put to use (emphasising, again, that we make no claim about the method by which theories are chosen as `good').
-The theory itself can be seen as an explanation of physical phenomena already known (the physical systems $P$ that were modelled as $M(P)$ and then used in the original experiments).
-The next step is to use the theory as a \emph{predictive} tool, inferring to the existence of phenomena, or even physical objects, about which we were previously ignorant.
-This is the final element needed in order for us to use this set of commuting diagrams as a framework in which to describe computation
+Once armed with a `good' physical theory, it is then put to use (with the proviso, again, that we make no claim about the method by which theories are chosen as `good').
+The theory itself can be seen as an explanation of physical phenomena already known (the physical systems $\p$ that were modelled as $m_\p$ and then used in the original experiments).
+The next step is to use the theory as a \emph{predictive} tool, inferring the existence of phenomena, or even physical objects, about which we were previously ignorant.

 There are two stages to prediction in science.
 The first is the use of the modelling relation to give an abstract object that is then evolved.
 Based on a good theory, confidence that the complete diagram, figure \ref{predict}(a) would commute means that the physical evolution is not run: the abstract evolution alone suffices to give the abstract representation of the physically-evolved system.
-This is the `predict cycle', figure \ref{predict}(b): abstract evolution is used instead of physical to find the result $M(P^\prime)\approx M^\prime(P)$.
+This is the `predict cycle', figure \ref{predict}(b): abstract evolution is used instead of physical to find the result $m_{\p^\prime}\approx m^\prime_\p$.

 If what is required out of a theory is an abstract prediction, then the cycle stops here.
-However, there is another stage.
+However, there is a second stage.
 The abstract theory has now been used to describe an abstract object different from the abstract descriptions of currently known physical objects.
 To what physical object does the abstract one correspond?
 Stated in terms of the modelling relation, this question becomes: what physical system, when modelled using our theory, will render this abstract object?
 In other words, we want to be able to reverse the modelling relation, to find a physical object corresponding to our new abstract description.